fhirpack/fhirpack/README.md

-# FHIR PACK
+# FHIR Python Analysis and Conversion Kit (PACK)

-A minimalistic Python package that simplifies crawling, correlating and representing FHIR resources related to individual patients or cohorts thereof.
+A general purpose Python package that simplifies accessing, crawling, correlating and representing FHIR resources related to individual patients or cohorts thereof.

 # About this Project